 Notes

-- Skirt Steak: It's best to use smaller skirt steaks (they take up the marinade better and are more tender), so buy two steaks each about 3/4 lb in size.
+- Skirt Steak: It's best to use smaller steaks (they take up the marinade better and are more tender), so buy two steaks each about 3/4 lb in size.

 - Cucumbers: I generally use the small, thin-skinned Persian cucumbers I often see at the market on trays or in bags.
 These cucumbers need no peeling or seeding and can be used whole.
 One or two of those cucumbers is just right for the sauce.